 - Insoluble in: Water.

-As the second-most common terpene in the plant kingdom, limonene has numerous beneficial effects.
+As the second-most common terpene in the plant kingdom, limonene may have the following beneficial effects:

 - Improves anxiety and depression[ii].

 - Kills bacteria and reduces their capacity to multiply.

 - Kills fungi and decreases their growth.

 - Improves symptoms of gastroesophageal reflux disease like heartburn and gas[iv].

 Limonene shares many of the same therapeutic effects as CBD, so if you’re going to purchase CBD products, make sure that the product contains this very important terpene.

 Limonene works alongside CBD to provide the user with: